ik5/dotvim/NEW_README.md

  - ``vimrc`` handling
  - Incremental and smart case search
- - Sublime like text editing of multiple cursors
+ - Sublime like text editing for "multiple cursors"
- - Information regarding trailing whitespaces, including cleaning shortcuts
+ - Information on trailing whitespace, including cleaning shortcuts
- - Logical and Visual layout (for Right-To-Left lanaguegs) editing
+ - Logical and Visual layout (for Right-To-Left languages) editing
  - Tabs expanded to 2 spaces by default, except for Python
  - Keeping the ``<Leader>`` key as Backspace
  - Adding ``jj`` in edit mode to become alias to the ``<ESC>`` key